YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 ### Taking and Displaying Aswers

-The top level constructs a lazy stream from which an arbitrary number of answers could be taked, subject to answer availability.
+The top level constructs a lazy stream out of which an arbitrary number of answers could be pulled, subject to answer availability.
 We use a stream instead of a finite list to hold the answers because generally the set of all answers is enumerable.
 Omission of the optional argument `~n` of `take` means "take all".
 Finally we use OCaml